-Abstraction Water Source NGR Normal Abstraction Proposed Drought Order Abstraction Benefit Llys-y-Fran Reservoir SN 03737 24275 abstraction of up to 5Ml/d each day and 765Ml/year from Llys-y-Fran Reservoir.
-Further restrictions on the abstraction linked to an upstream abstraction at Preseli Reservoir (22/61/4/1) and downstream abstraction at Canaston (22/61/4/10): The aggregate quantity of water abstracted from Llys-y-Fran and Preseli Reservoirs shall not exceed 5,909.8Ml/year The aggregate quantity of water abstracted from Llys-y-Fran Reservoir and at Canaston shall not exceed 25,000Ml/year The aggregate maximum daily quantity abstracted agreement, a total of 995M of the storage volume within Llys-y-Fran Reservoir is allocated to the freshet bank, to be released for fisheries management purposes at the direction of Natural Resources Wales (NRW).
-The drought order involves using 425MI (approximately 43%) of this volume of storage for public water supply, so that only a limited number (three) of freshet releases could take place during the period of implementation.
-425 Ml storage volume
+Abstraction Water Source NGR Normal Abstraction Proposed Drought Order Abstraction Benefit Llys-y-Fran Reservoir SN 03737 24275 Welsh Water licence (22/61/4/38) permits abstraction of up to 5Ml/d each day and 765Ml/year from Llys-y-Fran Reservoir.
+Further restrictions on the abstraction linked to an upstream abstraction at Preseli Reservoir (22/61/4/1) and downstream abstraction at Canaston (22/61/4/10): The aggregate quantity of water abstracted from Llys-y-Fran and Preseli Reservoirs shall not exceed 5,909.8Ml/year The aggregate quantity of water abstracted from Llys-y-Fran Reservoir and at Canaston shall not exceed 25,000Ml/year The aggregate maximum daily quantity abstracted from Llys-y-Fran Reservoir and at Canaston shall not exceed a quantity determined from the volume of water available in Llys-y-Fran Reservoir in accordance with operating rules that have been agreed to by NRW.
+A statutory compensation flow release of 13.64 Ml/d must be released from Llys-y-Fran Reservoir each day whenever regulation releases are not being made.
+In accordance with the Llys-y-Fran Reservoir Section 158 operating agreement, a total of 955M of the storage volume within Llys-y-Fran Reservoir is allocated to the freshet bank, to be released for fisheries management purposes at the direction of Natural Resources Wales (NRW).
+The drought order involves using 385M (approximately 40%) of this volume of storage for public water supply, so that only a limited number (three) of freshet releases could take place during the period of implementation.
+385 Ml storage volume

-[Note: it will probably be necessary to remove the NGR for any public domain version]
+Note: it will probably be necessary to remove the NGR for any public domain version